laurencelundblade/QCBOR/README.md

 For most use cases you should just be able to add them to your project.
 Hopefully the easy portability of this implementation makes this work straight away, whatever your development environment is.

 The files ieee754.c and ieee754.h are support for half-precision floating point.
-The encoding side of the floating point functionality is about
+The encoding side of the floating point functionality is about 500 bytes.
-500 bytes.
 If it is never called because no floating point numbers are ever encoded, all 500 bytes will be dead stripped and not impact code size.
 The decoding side is about 150 bytes of object code.
 It is never dead stripped because it directly referenced by the core decoder, however it doesn't add very much to the size.

 The test directory includes some tests that are nearly as portable as the main implementation.
 If your development environment doesn't support UNIX style command line and make, you should be able to make a simple project and add the test files to it.
-Then just call run_tests() to invole them all.
+Then just call run_tests() to invoke them all.

 ## Changes from CAF Version